Cyclic Voltammetry Basic Principles, Theory and Setup

 At 298 K, the Randles-Sevcik equation is:

 Where n is the number of electrons, A the electrode area (cm2), C the concentration (mol·cm-3), D the diffusion coefﬁcient (cm2·s-1), and v the potential scan rate (V·s-1).

 - Intuitive Software

 Cyclic Voltammetry of Ferrocene

-Ferrocene (Fc) is commonly used as an internal standard for cyclic voltammetry, and its cyclic voltammogram can therefore be considered "typical".
-As described above for the general case, at the start of a cyclic voltammetry scan, a positively ramping potential (the forward sweep) is applied between the working and reference electrodes.
+Ferrocene (Fc) is a common internal standard for cyclic voltammetry.
+Its cyclic voltammogram can therefore be considered "typical".
+Like the general case which was described above, at the start of a cyclic voltammetry scan a positively ramping potential (the forward sweep) is applied between the working and reference electrodes.
 As the potential increases, ferrocene (Fc) physically close to the working electrode is oxidised (i.e. loses an electron).
 This converts it to Fc+, and the movement of the electrons creates a measurable electrical current.

 As un-reacted Fc diffuses to the electrode and continues the oxidation process, the electrical current is increased and there is a build up of Fc+ at the electrode.
 This build up of Fc+ and depletion of Fc is called the the diffusion layer, and effects the rate at which un-reacted material can reach to the electrode.
 Once the diffusion layers reaches a certain size, the diffusion of Fc to the electrode slows down, resulting in a decrease in the oxidation rate and thus a decrease in electrical current.

 When the potential ramp switches direction, the process reverses and the reverse sweep begins.
 Fc+ close to the working electrode reduces (i.e., gains an electron), converting it back to Fc.
 The electrical current flows in the opposite direction, creating a negative current.
 The Fc+ diffuses to the electrode, reducing to Fc and resulting in a increase in the negative current.